christyjestin/CS-124-P2/README.md

 # CS-124-P2
-A programming assignment for CS 124 (Data Structures and Algorithms) By Emil Liu and Christy Jestin
+A programming assignment for CS 124 (Data Structures and Algorithms)<br/>
+By Emil Liu and Christy Jestin